projectcontour/contour/site/content/resources/adopters.md

 InMobi is a global mobile advertising and marketing technology company (founded 2007).
 We help brands and publishers reach, engage, and monetize audiences through programmatic advertising, commerce media, and privacy-aware growth solutions across apps and mobile web.

 We use **Project Contour** as our Kubernetes ingress controller across GKE clusters to provide Envoy-based L7 routing, TLS termination, and traffic policy via `HTTPProxy`.
-This setup gives us predictable rollouts and clean GitOps workflows with Argo CD for ad-serving and analytics workloads.
+This setup gives us predictable rollouts and clean GitOps workflows for ad-serving and analytics workloads.

 ## Adding a logo to projectcontour.io